dreamcatcher-tech/network/Inbox/2024-05-15 2224 spec seed technology.md

 Means that if we drop this page or two of text in, the LLM should be able to test and retest and reshape itself into a working llm, and demonstrate simulations of the full working system.

 Hopefully the intelligence of later models shines thru better using seed, rather than using constraints.

+Inverted programming starts with all possible programs and takes away from it.
+Contemporary programming is iterative / additive.
+Inverted starts with every program and separates the pieces out.
+Seed regenerates the end result from the smallest possible input.
+As the models get better, seed time and seed size go way down.
+There will always be a seed tho, however more of the seed will be included in the model itself.

+Our next major adjustment / adaptation, is when the big models release data management / record management systems.
+We should map out the developments in the AI space that will be cause for concern for us.

+So is this yet again another intermediary step ?
+However the internet has gone thru many intermediate phases, all of which have been wildly profitable, none of which are the end state.